The University of Oxford in Apple Podcasts (formerly iTunes U)

 If you do not want to install iTunes or are not running Windows or Mac OS you can also access all of our podcasts through any web browser through our podcasts.ox.ac.uk site.

-FAQs about iTunes U
+FAQs about Apple Podcasts (formerly iTunes U)

-What is "Oxford on iTunes U"?
+What is "Oxford on Apple Podcasts"?

-The iTunes Store is Apple's online digital media store where music and films can be downloaded using the iTunes software. iTunes U is an area within the Store where an educational institution can provide its own collection of audio and visual material (such as lectures, talks and interviews).
+The iTunes Store is Apple's online digital media store where music and films can be downloaded using the iTunes software. iTunes U was an area within the Store where an educational institution can provide its own collection of audio and visual material (such as lectures, talks and interviews).
 Unlike the music and films, this material can be downloaded free of charge.
 The University launched its own site on iTunes U in October 2008.
 Download iTunes here

 Is it really free to access this material?